The English major

 Major assessment portfolio: As part of the university's federally mandated program for assessing student progress, every English major must assemble a portfolio of written work.
 The portfolio is meant to help the department understand how well it is doing in helping to educate you and how it might do better; it is NOT an assessment of your abilities and achievements.

-The portfolio consists of four items:
+The portfolio consists of five items:

 1. one graded paper from ENGL 300 (files of such papers are kept in the department office)